Top 10 Things to Do Before Their Summer EndsKristen Howerton

 Yeah, I’m up for a hike every now and then, but I’m not much for disappearing into the woods.
 Camping far away from home is not my thing.
 But camping in the backyard?
 I can handle that.
 Get a nice family-size tent (or borrow one from a friend), set it up in the backyard, roll out a few blankets, cook a few s’mores, and I guarantee the kids will have a good time.
 And if you need to pee?
 The bathroom’s right inside.
 No need to trek into the brambles.
 THIS IS A MAJOR PLUS.

-Take the Kids to the Farmers Market 6 of 11
+5. Take the Kids to the Farmers Market

 Southern California is a great place for finding fresh fruits and vegetables at the farmers market — and a fantastic way to introduce your kids to healthy food.
 I take the kids with me and let them each pick out something themselves.
-The only rule is: You have to eat whatever you pick.
+The only rule is: you have to eat whatever you pick.
 I’ll help prepare it, but they are required to consume it.
-Jafta's my foodie and loves just about everything, but this is a little trickier with the others.
+One of my kids is a foodie and loves just about everything, but this is a little trickier with the others.
 But either way, it helps introduce them to fresh food and teaches a little personal responsibility as well.

 Sure, you’ve probably grilled out at least once this summer.
 But it’s time to do it again, right?
 Of course.
-(Check out The Barbecue Bible for way more recipes and ideas than you'll ever be able to cook.)
 But don’t stop there.
 After you’ve cooked outside, STAY outside for the evening.
 Play kid-friendly games like bocce or ladderball.
 Read books together.
 Swing on a hammock.
 Enjoy the long nights of the end of the season.

 Let the kids invite over a friend or two for an old-fashioned sleepover.
 Have each kid bring a sleeping bag or blanket, and plunk everyone down on the floor in the living room.
-Rent a kids' movie.
+Rent a kids movie.
 Pop some popcorn.
 Or better yet, rent a karaoke machine.
-We've used this one before and it's amazing fun.

 Does your town still have a drive-in movie theater?
 There are still a few operating in California.
 For a family like ours, drive-ins offer a much more relaxed atmosphere.
 No worries about kids talking or squirming too much.
 At a drive-in, the kids can run around, wear pajamas, etc. without bothering everyone else.
 That kind of freedom is worth the diminished audio/visual quality.
 Trust me.